DarrielleEvans/D5/README.md

   - sudo apt install -y python3.7-venv: This command installs the Python virtual environment to run Python.
 ## Step 5
 - Setup the Jenkins CI/CD pipeline
   -  I created a multibranch pipeline in Jenkins to work with my GitHub repository, the primary code source.
-Due to having two specifically    named Jenkins files in the repository, I accurately specified the names of these Jenkins files in the script path section of the    v        configuration.
-This precise setup ensures that Jenkins correctly identifies and utilizes the appropriate Jenkins file for each branch in     the pipeline.
+Due to having two specifically    named Jenkins files in the repository, I accurately specified the names of these Jenkins files in the script path section of the       configuration.
+This setup ensures that Jenkins correctly identifies and utilizes the appropriate Jenkins file for each branch in the pipeline.
+- Jenkinsv1 has the following stages:
+  - Build: This stage prepares the environment for building/testing the application by setting up the Python virtual environment (python3.7 -m venv test), activating it, and installing the required dependencies listed in requirements.txt.
+  - Test: The testing stage installs and utilizes Pytest to run tests on the application.
+This stage tests if the homepage loads correctly       by expecting and checking for a 200 response code.
+  - Deploy:
+  - Remind
 # Additional Supporting Tools
 # Troubleshooting
+- When running Terraform apply to create the infrastructure, I tried to change the CIDR block IP ranges.
+Due to the vpc's dependencies, I could not apply the changes.
+I had to delete the dependencies by running Terraform destroy, then rerun Terraform plan and Terraform apply.
 # Application Deployed
 # System Diagram
 # Optimization